-	While the plot gets to be a bit much, there are times where Richard K. Morgan turns into a master of the written form.
+While the plot gets to be a bit much, there are times when Richard K. Morgan turns into a master of the written form.
 He’s fantastic at characterization.
 Ringil Eskiath is fantastically complicated and compelling.
 Egar and Archidi are a bit less dynamic, but they’re characters you want to see succeed.
 Morgan writes action scenes like no other (Abercrombie is comparable).
-Dialog is witty and clever, if a bit profane.
+Dialog is witty and clever if a bit profane.
 These men and women of war swear quite a bit.

 By the end of the book, Ringil has leveled up as a dark sorcerer, Archidi has leveled up as a warrior, and Egar cements his legend as a bane of dragons.